jperdek/automatedSPLEvolutionFramework/README.md

-# EXTRACTING ARTEFACTS FROM DOCKER COMPOSE ORCHESTRATION
+# EXTRACTING ARTIFACTS FROM DOCKER COMPOSE ORCHESTRATION

 Run solution using Docker Compose according to steps specified above.
 In Docker Desktop you can view services as follows.

 1) Click on containers to view launched docker compose process: